camunda/camunda-bpm-examples/servicetask/soap-service/README.md

-# Soap Service Task
+# SOAP Service Task

-> Note: this example is based on new functionality in camunda BPM 7.2 and as such, subject to
+> Note: this example is based on new functionality in camunda BPM 7.2 and, as such, is subject to
 > change.

-This quickstart demonstrates how to use the built-in soap http connector for invoking SOAP services in camunda BPM.
+This quickstart demonstrates how to use the built-in SOAP HTTP connector for invoking SOAP services in camunda BPM.
 The example is *classless*, relying entirely on scripting and expression language.

 The example includes a BPMN 2.0 process which invokes a weather forecast service, parses the result